hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/README.md

 <br/>
 <br/>

-Automatically switch to fullscreen mode when you open a video file
+Automatically switch to fullscreen (autohide) mode when you open a video file
 ```
 FulledWindow=int:0
 PlayScreenSize=int:7